mvazquezc/scc-fun/demo2/README.md

         NAMESPACE=test-seccomp
         oc create ns ${NAMESPACE}
         ~~~
-    2. Create a user and give it edit role on the namespace
+    2. Create a user and give it edit role permissions on the namespace

         ~~~sh
         oc -n ${NAMESPACE} create sa testuser
         oc -n ${NAMESPACE} adm policy add-role-to-user edit system:serviceaccount:${NAMESPACE}:testuser
         ~~~
-    3. We are going to create our own SCC based on the restricted one, and on top of that we need to allow the use of this new seccomp profile.
+    3. We are going to create our own SCC based on the restricted one, and on top of that we need to allow using this new seccomp profile.

         > **NOTE**: We removed `system:authenticated` group so we will need to assign the SCC manually to our SAs/Users/Groups.